anutron/clientcide/Docs/Beta/Element.Delegation.md

 Extends the [Element][] native object to include delegations in the addEvent and addEvents methods.

+### Note

+This library is beta.
+It recreates in portion the functionality coming in MooTools 2.0 that supports event delegation and mirrors 2.0's syntax.
+This syntax is still subject to change.
+Also note that this library does not support all custom events nor does it support *focus* and *blur* events.

 ### Credits

 Event checking based on the work of [Daniel Steigerwald][] found here [originally][].